jhburns/ld-preload-zig/README.md

 # LD_PRELOAD Trick With Zig

 This tutorial covers how to use the `LD_PRELOAD` trick using with Zig on Linux. `mimalloc` is used as an example, but any C allocator is possible to use with this trick.
+Dynamically linking with `libc` is required for the trick to work.

 ## Prerequisites